-Ants, like the ones shown in the picture, generally live underground.
+Ants, like the ones shown above, generally live underground.
 The ones you see flying are new queens, that mate while flying in the air, then drop to the ground, unhook their wings and scurry underground never to be seen above ground again for the rest of their lives – which can be 25 years!

 But why do all the queens generally fly at once on one day?

 We know that weather is a major factor, but in this project we want to find out two things

 - What weather conditions are important for triggering ‘flying ant day’

 - Can flying ants be seen on weather radar?